 - Food shortage

 Depending on the size of the group, participants either take on the part of an entire government of a country, or play a certain role within the government.
 To carry out the activity on Zoom, players can take turns giving speeches, message other countries privately via the chat, meet in breakout rooms to form alliances or have more intimate discussions, and use the polling feature to vote on propositions.

 If politics does not resonate with your group, then you can alter the exercise by applying the same activity structure to a different theme, such as the Justice League, movie characters, business board members, or reality TV stars.

 The main purpose of the exercise is to research, talk through problems, and compromise.
 As long as these elements are present, then the specifics of the setup do not matter.

 21. International Monster Hunter

 International Monster Hunter is a fully-facilitated virtual team building event.
 The games are led by a zoo-cryptologist.
 Teams must work together and solve puzzles to track down the location of mythical creatures from around the world.
 This event is a 90 minute group problem-solving exercise full of fun and fantasy.

 Learn more about International Monster Hunter.

-Remote problem solving requires a different skill set than in-person problem solving.
+There are many types of problem solving activities for adults.
+You can do online problem solving games, which require a different skill set than in-person problem solving.
 For instance, communication must be much clearer and more abundant when group members are far apart and unable to demonstrate or pick up physical cues.

 Though many problem solving games include props and in-person elements, there are many games you can play together online.
 These exercises work well as educational tools as well as team bonding accelerators.
 Upon completion, participants are likely to feel a sense of accomplishment and increased confidence.
-These games are also great practice for real life conflict resolution and creative thinking.
+These games are also great practice for real life conflict resolution, creative thinking and team building.